UoM-NXCT/TAMS/README.md

 ### PostgreSQL server (container)

-*Container support for the GUI client is not yet functional; this is likely because container software doesn't work well with GUI displays.
-However, you are welcome to try it.*

 You can use container software such as Podman and Docker to run the server in a container.
 Podman is preferred as it because of it does not require a daemon or root privileges.
 However, you may prefer Docker if you run Windows or would like greater community support (Docker is more commonly used).

 ##### Build and run